forestagostinelli/DeepCubeA/README.md

 Python version used: 3.7.2

 IMPORTANT!
 Before running anything, please execute: `source setup.sh` in the DeepCubeA directory to add the current directory to your python path.

 # Training and A* Search
 `train.sh` contains the commands to trian the cost-to-go function as well as using it with A* search.
+Note that some of the hyperparameters may be slightly different than those in the original paper as they were later found to give slightly better results.

 There are pre-trained models in the `saved_models/` directory as well as `output.txt` files to let you know what output to expect.